EXCLUSIVE ONLINE STRENGTH COACHING

 Perfect for: Training with injuries or disabilities • Strength training for specific sports • Advanced programming • Training around irregular schedules

-Perfect for: Deployed military • Pre- and post-natal lifters • Competitive Lifters • Nutrition • Training around irregular schedules
+Perfect for: Deployed military • Prenatal and postnatal lifters • Competitive Lifters • Nutrition • Training around irregular schedules

-Nikki Burman is a master at truly connecting with her clients.
+Nikki is Barbell Logic’s Director of Client Experience and an Exclusive & Nutrition Coach.
+She is a master at truly connecting with her clients.
 She identifies what it takes to drive a person to make incredible changes and goes above and beyond to support them in doing so.
-She specializes in working with those in the military, women pre- and postnatal, and people wanting to lose or gain weight.
-Nikki also has a knack for competitive lifters coaching many through state, regional and national meets and has coached multiple clients to set powerlifting state records.
+She specializes in working with women pre- and postnatal, those in the military, and people wanting to lose or gain weight.
+Nikki also has a knack for competitive lifters, coaching many through state, regional, and national meets, and multiple clients have set powerlifting state records.

-Nikki is a certified Starting Strength Coach, Precision Nutrition certified and holds a B.S. in the Biological Sciences from the University of Missouri-Columbia.
+Her certifications include the Professional Barbell Coach, Starting Strength Coach, Precision Nutrition Level 1 and Level 2, USAW, and NASM, and she holds a BS in the Biological Sciences from the University of Missouri-Columbia.

 Perfect for: Nutrition • Aesthetic-based goals

 The great state of North Carolina has brought you NASCAR, Bojangles’, and now, Professional Barbell Coach, Cameron Cox.
 Born and raised in Charlotte, North Carolina, Cameron and his family now reside in Charleston, South Carolina.